dovecot/documentation/docs/developers/design/dcrypt.md

 5. From $P = (x,y)$ choose `x` as `S`

-6. Generate random salt
+6. Generate random IV+key and HMAC seed or AAD as encryption key material

-7. Use $PBKDF2(SHA256, S, salt, 2000)$ to produce iv+key, and hmac seed or
+7. Use $PBKDF2(mac-algorithm, S, salt, rounds)$ to produce IV+key, and AAD if used by cipher algorithm for encrypting the encryption key

-   aad
+8. Encrypt encryption key material with the values generated in step 7

-8. Encrypt data
+8. Encrypt data using encryption key material

 9. OUTPUT R, salt and encrypted data.